UK retail trends 2025: Innovations reshaping the high street and beyond

 Some are trialling ‘small format’ stores, compact locations showcasing a curated selection of products, with integrated digital tools guiding customers to the full range online.
 This model helps brands retain visibility in key areas while reducing the overheads associated with larger premises.

 Others are turning to shared retail spaces, where multiple businesses co-locate and share operating costs.
-This collaborative model reduces financial pressure while fostering destination-style environments that encourage longer visits and more spontaneous purchases.
+This collaborative model minimises financial pressure while fostering destination-style environments that encourage visits and spontaneous purchases.

 Technology is also playing a key role in high street resilience.
 Innovative payment solutions such as QR code-based purchases reduce friction at checkout and lower transaction costs.
 For example, Wonderful’s One App offers predictable monthly pricing of £9.99 for up to 1,000 transactions, avoiding per-transaction card fees that can significantly erode profit margins, especially for lower-value items.

-Technology is helping retailers get to know their customers better.
+Technology is helping retailers know their customers better.
 Think personalised recommendations and chatbots that are actually helpful.
 It’s all about making shopping feel tailored to you.

 We’re excited about the possibilities of AI, but we also believe in the power of human connection.
 That’s why we’ve designed our payment solutions to be simple and intuitive, so retailers can spend more time connecting with their customers.